catherineschen/catherineschen.github.io/_pages/presentations.md

 ---
-permalink: /projects
+permalink: /presentations
-title: "Projects"
+title: "Presentations"
 excerpt: "This is a page not in th emain menu"
 author_profile: true
 # redirect_from:
-#   - "/projects"
+#   - "/presentations"
 ---

 This page is a work in progress.
 Please check back again later :)